ovh/docs/pages/web/web-paas/configuration-services/solr/guide.en-gb.md

 ## Solr 4

-For Solr 4, $partner_full supports only a single core per server called `collection1`.
+For Solr 4, Web PaaS supports only a single core per server called `collection1`.

 You must provide your own Solr configuration via a `core_config` key in your ``.platform/services.yaml``: